Privacy Policy

 Under UK GDPR and the Data Protection Act 2018, the subscribing school or trust is the Data Controller.
 Schoolgle Ltd acts as a Data Processor, processing personal data only on the controller's documented instructions.

-ICO Registration: Pending (Application C1888815)
+ICO Registration: ZC103199

 2. Data we collect